nhsconnect/gpconnect/pages/access_documents/access_documents_development_documents_guidance.md

 <IMG src="images/access_documents/DistrictNursePatient.png" alt="District nurse attends a patient at home and views their discharge summary"  style="max-width:73%;max-height:60%;">

 ## Document Type ##
 Document types vary across GP practices and may contain free text.
 Requirements analysis and Professional Record Standards Body (PRSB) documentation identifies a demand for a clear classification of documents.
-To address this issue, GP Connect has recommended the use of clinical document indexing standards created by NHS Scotland.
-Document Type should contain a value from the Correspondence document type simple reference set (foundation metadata concept)' with Refset Id 999000391000000109.
+To address this issue, GP Connect recommends the use of the 'Record composition type simple reference set (foundation metadata concept)' with Refset Id 1127551000000109.
 A text value can be provided for values that do not exist in the valueset.

 ## Patient records where documents are not available ##
 GP clinical systems may have some patient records that have information about the document but the document may not be available to the clinical system.
 To resolve this, GP Connect APIs should return a placeholder for the document specifying that there is a document but it is not available.
 The metadata information about the document should provide information about the authoring organisation of the document.
 More information about how this should be populated is available on the [DocumentReference page](access_documents_development_documentreference.html#contentattachmenttitle).